COVID-19 UPDATES FOR THE EQUESTRIAN COMMUNITY

 Please check regularly for new updates.

-NEW - June 26th Member Update
+June 26th Member Update

 In today's Government of NS press conference, reference was made regarding the increase in the number of people permitted at certain social gatherings.
 Unfortunately, Dr Strang advised that sport gatherings (i.e. events/competitions) was excluded from that increase.